 Liability Issues in Autonomous Shipping

-Liability in autonomous shipping is a significant legal challenge.
-It becomes unclear whether responsibility for incidents lies with the shipowner, manufacturer, or software developer.
+Liability in autonomous shipping is also a significant legal challenge.
+With the current legal framework, it becomes unclear whether responsibility for incidents lies with the shipowner, ship designer, or ship operators.
 Determining liability in the event of a casualty becomes more complex with autonomous systems, requiring updates to existing legal frameworks.

 Liability Scenario | Potential Responsible Party |